-All students are required to complete and sign the following forms and return them to Maritza Montalvo at the Office of International Student Medical Education prior to departure for travel and/or study abroad.
+All students are required to complete and sign the following forms and return them to Program Specialist at the Office of International Student Medical Education before departure for travel and/or study abroad.

 Participant's Name

 Local Address

 Local Address cont'd

 Telephone

-D 0.411

 Email Address

 Travel Dates: Departure Date/ Return Date

 Elective Dates: Start Date/ End Date

-Elective Dates.
-Start Date/ Life bacc

 Emergency Contact Person:

 Name

 Telephone

-1 orephone

 Location

 WCMC does not discriminate against individuals based on physical or mental illness or related disability.
-However, if a student has a history of any medical problems during the previous two years, consultation with your personal physician is recommended prior to departure to discuss the potential stress and difficulties attendant in traveling and studying overseas.
+However, if a student has a history of any medical problems during the previous two years, consultation with your personal physician is recommended before departure to discuss the potential stress and difficulties attendant in traveling and studying overseas.